DeviaVir/zenbot/docs/exchanges/gdax.md

 ## Sandbox
 A public sandbox is available for testing API connectivity and web trading.
 While the sandbox only hosts a subset of the production order books, all of the exchange functionality is available.
 Additionally, in this environment you are allowed to add unlimited fake funds for testing.

 Adjust the config file to enable (true) or disable (false) the use of the sandbox.
 Ensure the correct API credentials (live or sandbox) are inputted in the config file - otherwise you will recieve an API error.
+Additionally you will not use the --paper option since it will be conducting (simulated) trades in the sandbox.

 The default setting is set to false.